jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Darth Blockbuster writes rules to keep the tools he commands, and therefore himself, in power.
 Bank mainframes, claim processing systems, university lecture halls.
 These are examples of Industrial Age levers of power being guarded by the Death Star of dense corporate terms of service policies, elitist academic guidelines, and dense government regulations.

 But how can a regular person pinpoint a rulebook as a Death Star?
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
-Instead, he says he's the prince or the executive, an earl, or consultant.
+Instead, he says he's the prince or the executive, an earl or consultant.
 Are these people genuine authority figures in society, or antagonists protecting their paychecks?

 It's essential to filter out the good from the bad rules throughout our everyday lives.
 It takes practice, and it demands cultivating our integrity and inner truths.
 Yet it's a struggle that's been taking place for centuries.

 As an example, you needn't look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.

 ---

 Our story is about a Maryland farm boy named Frederick using tools to overcome ignorance.
 His farm is one of those you might have seen on shows like _Little House on the Prairie_.
 Salt of the earth farmers raising crops and families in 19th century rural America.
 No internet, no school systems, not much to learn but how to survive with your hands and the fortune God gave you.

 Frederick worked in the fields with his mother.
-It was hard labor, of course, there weren't many machines around, so he had to work hard, for himself and his mother.
+It was hard labor, of course, there weren't many machines around, so he had to spill much blood, sweat, and tears, for himself and his mother.

 In a few years, Frederick was sent to work with a relative in Baltimore.
 The house was large, and the young family could use help cleaning, shopping, doing chores.
 It made his mother happy he wouldn't sweat so much, yet Frederick was a farmer and unsure of the big city.